Starting Points in Max

 How do you get started when you begin a project in Max?
-We asked some artists working with Max to share each of their personal starting points.
-We'll be updating this post through the week with more…
+We asked 4 artists working with Max to share each of their personal starting points.
+The results are each a unique view into Max…

 JSM: After making a bunch of sequencer patches focused on performing with a sixteen-slider MIDI controller, I found myself tending to use only one or two at a time.
 Aiming towards more substantial pieces, I came up with this patch.
 The main principles are: 1) to only use sliders to control the patch, and 2) to create a meta-sequencer that can combine several mini-sequencers.
 One result I love is that each slider controls many parameters, pairing every intentional change with something unexpected.
 I’ve been playing with a handful of pieces using this as a template.
 Hopefully it can be a useful starting point for you!